 Controlling money freak

-Hundreds of reasons, but ultimately I couldn't live this way any longer.
+There were hundreds of reasons for our divorce, but ultimately I couldn't live this way any longer.
 He controlled all the finances, to the point of him checking every item on receipts if I'd done the weekly shopping.
 As a result, I very rarely did the shopping because I couldn't stand the moods if I bought something wrong.

 He controlled everything and I hadn't realized to what degree, until I finally had enough and told him to leave.
 I'm 38 and just learning to cook from scratch for my children.
 Early on in the marriage I gave up cooking, as he criticized constantly because I didn't do things his way!
 There were only a couple of times where things became physical.
 It was more the very subtle controlling things that he'd manage to make me feel as if this was normal behavior.